aidanbunch/unistart-job-scraper/README.md

 ```
 sls invoke local -f entry-level-jobs
 ```
-This command invokes the entry-level-jobs function locally with the specified event data and context.
+This command invokes the entry-level-jobs function locally.
+Change the `RUNNING_LOCALLY` key in the `.env` file to `true` to use the proper Chromium binary and get results written locally rather than to the S3 bucket.